jeroen1322/DBLessCMS/README.md

 #TODO
-_I'll develop the project a little furter._
+_I decided develop the project a little furter._

 -Make it possible to add articles

 -Change JSON structure